-Freddie Mac may pay the amount due on account of its guarantee of ultimate collection of principal at any time after default on an underlying Mortgage, but not later than 30 days following: (i) foreclosure sale; (ii) payment of the claim by any mortgage insurer or the FHA, or payment of the guaranty claim by the VA; or (iii) the expiration of any right of redemption, whichever occurs later, but in any event no later than the earlier of one year after an outstanding demand has been made upon the mortgagor for accelerated payment of principal or for payment of the principal due on the maturity of a Mortgage.
-See "Mortgage Purchase and Servicing Standards-Mortgage Servicing-Defaults and Delinquencies" and "-Foreclosures" for a description of the circumstances under which a demand for accelerated payment of principal may be made and, if made, withdrawn.
+Freddie Mac may pay the amount due on account of its guarantee of ultimate collection of principal at any time after default on an underlying Mortgage, but not later than 30 days following (i) foreclosure sale, (ii) payment of the claim by any mortgage insurer or the FHA, or payment of the guaranty claim by the VA, or (iii) the expiration of any right of redemption, whichever occurs later, but in any event no later than one year after demand has been made upon the mortgagor for accelerated payment of principal or for payment of the principal due on the maturity of a Mortgage.

-In taking actions regarding the collection of principal after default on the Mortgages, including the timing of the demand for acceleration, Freddie Mac requires servicers to service the Mortgages in substantially the same manner as is employed for mortgages of the same type which Freddie Mac has purchased but not sold.
-The effect that Freddie Mac's servicing policies (as well as a borrower's bankruptcy proceeding) may have on the timing of the demand for accelerated payment of principal and on payment pursuant to Freddie Mac's guarantee of ultimate collection of principal is described in "Mortgage Purchase and Servicing Standards-Mortgage Servicing-Defaults and Delinquencies" and "-Foreclosures".
+In taking actions regarding the collection of principal after default on the Mortgages in a PC Pool, including the timing of the demand for acceleration, Freddie Mac requires servicers to service the Mortgages in substantially the same manner as for mortgages of the same type which Freddie Mac has purchased but not sold.
+The effect that Freddie Mac's servicing policies (as well as a borrower's bankruptcy proceeding) may have on the timing of the demand for accelerated payment of principal and on payment pursuant to Freddie

+Mac's guarantee of ultimate collection of principal is described in "Mortgage Purchase Standards-Mortgage Servicing-Defaults and Delinquencies."